Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 It's born in extreme places.

-It's not the outer hair that's of interest.
+It's not the outer hair that matters.

 It's the undercoat.

 A very fine, soft, light fiber that the animal uses to protect itself from the cold.
-And it is precisely that natural protection that becomes, for us, comfort.
+And it is precisely that natural protection that, for us, becomes comfort.

 But the first selection already happens here.